Am I Lowering My Credit Score With Multiple Loan Applications?

 - reassess whether you need new borrowing at all.

 Checking your own credit information first is usually safer than blindly applying again.
 It helps you understand your position before you add another formal application to your file.
+Operationally, this matters because you want the next application to land on a cleaner, more stable file than the last one.

 Bottom line